achintyaPiko/MIPS-I-Architecture-Emulator/README.md

 # MIPS-I-architecture-emulator
  A simple MIPS processor simulator written in Python.
-Implements a subset of the MIPS32 instruction set architecture for educational purposes.
-Simulates fetch-decode-execute cycle, register and memory operations, and basic control flow.

- # MIPS32 CPU Simulator in Python

-This repository contains a Python-based simulator for a simplified MIPS32 processor architecture.
 The goal is to provide an educational and research-oriented implementation that models the core functionality of a MIPS CPU, including instruction fetch, decode, execution, memory access, and write-back.

 This project can be used to explore computer architecture concepts, test MIPS assembly programs, or serve as a base for further research and development.

 ## Features

-- Simulates a subset of the MIPS32 instruction set
+- Simulates a subset of the MIPS-I (32-bit) instruction set
 - Instruction types supported:
   - Arithmetic and logical instructions (`add`, `sub`, `and`, `or`, `slt`)
   - Immediate instructions (`addi`, `andi`, `ori`)